odoe/learn-dojo/posts/migrating-to-dojo-6.md

 });
 ```

 Why is `properties` a function and not just an object?
-This has to do with some other features of functional widgets that allow middleware to be used.
-This ensures that you don't get stale values from the passed properties.
+This has to do with some other features of function-based widgets that allow middleware to be used.
+This ensures that you don't get stale values from the properties.

 _We'll cover the new middleware capabilities in more detail in in a future blog post_.